In this segment we will show you how to add content to your guides. Let's hop into it!

 The screenshot below shows the options and customization settings for the given block, which is in this case the General Block I added previously.

 NOTE: Each block will have different settings, depending on the block type!

 For example, in the General Block, under Block Settings, you can adjust things mainly focused on the appearance, colors, and spacing.

 Under Content Settings, you can edit the title, subtitle, and text, and their alignment.

-When you are finished with editing the block, click on the Back to Layout button, to bring you back to the layout page, where you will see page layout made out of the blocks.
+When you are finished with editing the block, click on the PAGE text, to bring you back to the layout page, where you will see page layout made out of the blocks.
 From here you can add another block, or just save the changes you made, and exit the page.

 In the next tutorial we will cover the Settings tab.
 Click on the button below to access the tutorial: